kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

 Such an entry uses the `generic-component.yaml` template to create the `application-broker-generic.yaml` file under the `/prow/jobs/kyma/components/application-broker/` subfolder, specifying that the presubmit and postsubmit jobs for this component should apply from the `1.7` release onwards.
 Set the **optional** parameter to `true` for this job to be optional on pull requests (PRs), not to block others.

-> **NOTE:** Make sure that the `yaml` file and the component folder name are the same as the name of the Kyma component.
-Also, all `yaml` files in the whole `jobs` structure need to have unique names.
+> **NOTE:** Make sure that the `.yaml` file and the component folder name are the same as the name of the Kyma component.
+Also, all `.yaml` files in the whole `jobs` structure need to have unique names.

 Use the buildpack for Go or Node.js applications provided in the `test-infra` repository.
-It is the standard mechanism for defining ProwJobs.
+It is the standard mechanism for defining Prow jobs.
 If the buildpack you want to use is not there yet, you have to add it.
 When you add a new buildpack, follow the example of the already defined ones.

 2. Define a test for your component.